spectrocloud/librarium/docs/docs-content/legal-licenses/oss-licenses.md

 ---
-sidebar_label: "Legal & Acknowledgments"
-title: "Legal & Acknowledgments"
+sidebar_label: "Open-source Licenses"
+title: "Open-source Licenses"
-description: "Review the legal and open source components used in Palette."
+description: "Review the open-source licenses tied to the libraries and modules currently in use by Palette."
-sidebar_position: 280
+sidebar_position: 10
-hide_table_of_contents: false
-sidebar_custom_props:
-  icon: "gavel"
 tags: ["legal", "licenses"]
 ---